minnaked/observability-engineering-lab/README.md

 ## Overview

-This repository documents my hands on journey learning modern observability concepts using Datadog, Linux, Windows, OpenSearch, and home lab environments.
+This repository documents my hands on journey learning modern observability concepts using Datadog, the OpenTelemetry Collector, Linux, Windows, and a home lab environment.

 The focus of this repository is not infrastructure deployment or platform engineering, but understanding how telemetry can be used to monitor systems,